Miss-Inputs/TPG_stuff/README.md

 - Custom travel map: Plots a map of regions specified from an arbitrary geo file (.geojson/.gpkg/etc) with how many people have been to each one, according to TPG data.
 - Get main TPG data: Gets main TPG data and optionally scores it (does so by default), for use with everything else.
+- Most used pics: Finds pics that are used multiple times in TPG (or in a TPG data file).
 - Per-user submission stats: Gets some stats for each player in TPG data, such as their furthest possible point and how far away that is.
 NOTE: This currently needs reworking and also just saves files into /tmp instead of anywhere sensible or configurable.
 - Plot user submissions: Plots rounds and submissions and arrows from the submission to the round, given TPG data and a player name.
 NOTE: This currently needs rewriting and also hardcodes some stuff.
-- Simulate rounds: Re-runs each TPG round (or soon, other targets) with every user's known pics, finding what everyone would have picked for each round if everyone played every round in history and always had every pic that they are known to have.
+- Simulate rounds: Re-runs each TPG round or simulates a new one with points from a file or randomly generated, with every user's known pics from TPG data, finding what everyone would have picked for each round if everyone played every round in history and always had every pic that they are known to have.

 ### Unsorted